yulya3102/agda-asm/paper/Intro.md

 of failure is extremely high such as avionics or nuclear reactor control systems.

-Efforts are being made to develop verified toolchains, but it is still far from completely reliable development tools.
+Different groups of researchers try to develop verified toolchains, but it is still far from completely reliable development tools.
 For example, VeLLVM
 \citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations.
 Another project, CompCert \citep{compcert}, is